la2050/archive/_projects/2014/the-achievable-clinic-quality-healthcare-for-families-and-people-with-developmental-disabilities.md

     healthcare gap for clients with developmental disabilities it is vital to have viable demonstration pilots to learn from and Achievable can be one of those such blueprints with your support.
-  achievable_goal: >-
-    Twelve months will allow us to begin the research and initial interaction stages of implementation, including scheduling meetings with the appropriate federal authorities.
-That being said, we are aware that this is the beginning of  long-term investment in effecting truly wide-ranging change that could impact how possibly millions of americans get access to healthcare.
-The system does not take into account the unique needs of people with developmental disabilities, and our hope that this process will begin changing how the healthcare network works for this growing part of our community.
+  more_detail: "The Achievable Clinic is a state-licensed Federally Qualified Health Center (FQHC) specializing in providing appropriate, coordinated, continuous, high-quality and comprehensive healthcare services to our under-served community members, with a special focus on serving individuals with developmental disabilities and their families who lack access to such care in the broader community. \r\nFederal support comes with compliance requirements that do not always take into account the unique needs of our clients.
+Achievable is looking to collaborate with LA2050 in order to align our model of care with FQHC rules and expectations while still meeting the complex healthcare needs of our clients as well as ensuring long term financial sustainability.  "
   major_challenges: >-
     The primary challenges are that this process may be laying the groundwork for eventual change that may take more than 12 months.
 Change at the